With the urgent need for decarbonisation, global offshore wind capacity is expected to increase dramatically.

 Preliminary work conducted within the Offshore Wind Accelerator, identified an opportunity to enable offshore wind farms to play a role in stabilising the onshore network using innovative technologies.

-The INCENTIVE project was set up to build on this opportunity.
-Competitively awarded funding from Ofgem’s Strategic Innovation Fund, the project is investigating how the electrical grid can be strengthened by installing innovative energy storage and converter technologies at the point of onshore grid connection.
+The INCENTIVE project was set up to build on this opportunity and has been competitively awarded funding.
+This project is funded by energy network users and consumers through the Strategic Innovation Fund, a programme from the UK’s independent energy regulator Ofgem managed in partnership with Innovate UK, and via the Offshore Wind Accelerator.
+The project is investigating how the electrical grid can be strengthened by installing innovative energy storage and converter technologies at the point of onshore grid connection of offshore wind farms.

 January 2023 (Alpha Phase)